Caribbean chestnut moray

-The Caribbean chestnut moray, Enchelycore carychroa, is a moray eel of the family Muraenidae, found in the western Atlantic from Bermuda, southern Florida, the Bahamas, and the western Gulf of Mexico to Brazil, at depths between 1 and 20 m.
+The Caribbean chestnut moray, Enchelycore carychroa, is a moray eel of the family Muraenidae.

+It is found in the western Atlantic from Bermuda, southern Florida, the Bahamas, and the western Gulf of Mexico to Brazil at depths between 1 and 20 m.

 Their length is up to 34 cm, or just over 1 ft, making them the smallest members of their genus and among the smaller morays.

 The Caribbean chestnut moray inhabits coral and rocky reefs.